 How to Schedule a Mac to Sleep, Wake, Boot, or Shutdown at a Set Time

-Scheduling is built into nearly every version of OS X and is supported by virtually every Mac out there.
+Sleep, wake, shutdown, and boot scheduling is built into nearly every version of OS X and is supported by virtually every Mac out there.
 Here’s what you’ll want to do to get this setup:

 - Launch System Preferences from the Apple menu